Note from the founder…

 ~ ~ ~

-Many of my noteworthy experiences over a long life have been joyous, others painful, some deeply tragic.
+Many of my noteworthy experiences over a long life have been uplifting, others distressing, some deeply tragic.
 All in all I consider myself unusually fortunate in lifeâs lottery.
-And virtually all my experiences â euphoric, ordinary and painful alike â have contributed to my ongoing quest for self-knowledge.
+And virtually all my experiences â euphoric, ordinary, and painful alike â have contributed to my ongoing quest for self-knowledge and understanding of the human condition.

 Leave a Reply